-a.
-Show how the Company does or does not benefit from the expiration of customer export credits.
+- a.
+Show how the Company does or does not benefit from the expiration of customer export credits. - b.

-b.
 Show how non net bill customers are harmed or benefited from the expiration of customers export credits.

 Customer generation programs are intended for customers to offset some or all of their energy bill with onsite generation and not for a customer to become a power producer.
-To encourage customers to appropriately size their generation systems to match actual usage at the site of the system, the Company recommends that export credits may be rolled over until March of each year for most customers and until October for irrigation customers.
-This would allow customers a reasonable opportunity to accumulate and use credits to offset actual energy use at the location of the customer generation system.
+The intention of credit expiration is to encourage customers to size their generation systems to match actual usage at the site of the system.